7-time NASCAR champion Johnson gets new crew chief

-Out of a playoff spot, seven-time NASCAR champion Jimmie Johnson is moving on to another new crew chief.
+On the brink of missing the playoffs for the first time in his career, seven-time NASCAR champion Jimmie Johnson is moving on to another new crew chief in the hope of reversing a serious slide into irrelevance.

+Johnson’s bid to snap a tie with Dale Earnhardt and Richard Petty for career Cup titles is on the backburner for now, the immediate goal becomes simply making NASCAR’s postseason.

-Hendrick Motorsports on Monday replaced Kevin Meendering with Cliff Daniels, will be atop the pit box for Sunday’s road course race at Watkins Glen International in New York.
+Hendrick Motorsports on Monday made its second big shake-up in months atop Johnson’s pit box and replaced Kevin Meendering with Cliff Daniels.
+Daniels will call the shots starting with Sunday’s road course race at Watkins Glen International in New York.

+“We have to act now,” Johnson said.
+“We don’t have any time to waste.”

+“We want to get back to our winning ways,” Johnson said.
+“We want to get back to winning championships.”

-The 43-year-old Johnson has 83 career wins but none since June 2017 at Dover and is mired in the longest losing streak of his career.
-Johnson finished 15th in the No. 48 Chevrolet on Sunday at Pocono Raceway.
+Johnson, who turns 44 in September, has 83 career victories but none since June 2017 at Dover and is mired in easily the longest losing streak of his career.
+He finished 15th in the No. 48 Chevrolet on Sunday at Pocono Raceway in Pennsylvania.
 He has just three top-five finishes this season and eight top 10s.

 “We have great confidence in Cliff’s ability to win races with Jimmie and the team,” team owner Rick Hendrick said.
 “He’s a natural leader and tremendously talented from both a technical and communication standpoint.
 Cliff’s familiarity with Jimmie and the No. 48 team culture will benefit us a ton.
 He will bring the spark that’s been our missing ingredient.”

 The 31-year-old Daniels was Johnson’s race engineer on the 2016 championship team.
-He moved into Hendrick Motorsports’ competition systems group following the 2018 season and rejoined the No. 48 team as race engineer last month at Sonoma Raceway, a sign that a shakeup could be looming.
+He moved into Hendrick Motorsports’ competition systems group following the 2018 season and rejoined the No. 48 team as race engineer last month at Sonoma Raceway, a sign that potential changes were being considered.

-“Cliff has really shined since he came back to the 48,’” Johnson said.
-“When he returned, there was an immediate change in the team dynamic that all of us felt.
-We’ve worked together for a long time, have a ton of mutual respect and a shared vision.
-I have no doubt the strong connection and working relationship is going to pay dividends right away.”
+“There was just such a spark that he brought,” Johnson said.
+“I noticed, outside people noticed, I think our fans have even noticed.
+Management noticed.
+It’s just something that we felt like we needed to pursue to give ourselves the best chance to make the playoffs and have a chance at eight this year.”

 Johnson and Knaus won their record-tying seventh championship in 2016.
 Johnson hasn’t been much of a factor over the last three seasons and was knocked out of the playoffs in the first round in 2018.
 Johnson and Knaus were partnered in 2002 when Knaus built the No. 48 team as part of a Hendrick expansion and made the playoffs in all 15 years of its existence.